Digital Media Consultant Resources

-Students are encouraged to bring their drafts to Hume Center writing and digitial media consultants.
+Students are encouraged to bring their drafts to Hume Center writing and digital media consultants.
 Suggestions for consultations include help with analysis of visual texts, research about visual texts, or production of multimedia projects for the closing symposium.

 Sample Student Projects: Over 250 student essays analyzing visual texts are available on the Companion Website for the course textbook, Envision: Writing and Researching Arguments (Longman, 2011).